.begin() - Returns an iterator pointing to the start of the container

 Random access is supported in O(1) time

-How is deque different from vector ?
+How is deque different from vector or list :

 Unlike vector, the elements are not stored contiguously